 CompuGroup Medical SE & Co.
 KGaA (CGM) has the Joint Committee, as a voluntary additional body, which, pursuant to article 16 of the Articles of Association of CompuGroup Medical SE & Co.
 KGaA, consists of six members, namely three members delegated by the general partner CompuGroup Medical Management SE and three further members delegated by the Supervisory Board of CompuGroup Medical SE & Co.
 KGaA.
 The members of the Joint Committee that are delegated by the Supervisory Board must themselves be members of the Supervisory Board and include two shareholder representatives and one employee who represents the employees of the company.
 The Annual General Meeting of CompuGroup Medical Management SE appointed Dr. Klaus Esser, Frank Gotthardt, Dr. Dirk Wössner (until June 30, 2022) and Michael Rauch (from July 1, 2022) as members of the Joint Committee.
-The Supervisory Board appointed Dr. Klaus Esser.
+The Supervisory Board appointed Dr. Michael Fuchs, Philipp von Ilberg and Frank Betz as members of the Joint Committee.
+The Chair of the Joint Committee is Dr. Klaus Esser.